How to Work Out What Racing Springs You Need....

 Talking to the Boss of high end racing shock supplier Black Art Designs, some years ago, he had a big push on at the time to give training to the race teams who were running his shocks.
 Now, he was charging £1,000 for the course in the UK.
 You pay a lot less with us – but this just gives you an idea of the premium that applies to this sort of information generally.

 And in our case, we want to make it easy for you to do this.
-Sure, there’s some interesting theory in our course – again, all from the driver’s point of view.
-But our core promise is that you will be able to do a Weight Transfer Worksheet™, and make meaningful decisions about your car set up.
+Our core promise is that you will be able to do a Weight Transfer Worksheet™ for your race car, and make meaningful decisions about your car set up.
 Even if the intracies of the suspension are not your thing, and others are doing the work, you will still be able to instruct them as to what you want.

 Check out our new E Book:

 The "7 Hacks..." are seven little known insights into race car handling.
 A unique overview of handling that could transform your understanding of what’s required to do your own suspension set-up.